-Ask for a list of all types of account charges before you agree to open one.
-Compare the fees each bank charges and choose one that works with the way you’ll use your account.
-If you use ATMs a lot, for example, look for a bank that does not charge for using its own ATMs and reimburses you for ATM charges from other banks.
+If you use ATMs a lot, for example, look for a bank or credit union that does not charge for using its own ATMs and reimburses you for ATM charges from other banks.
 Also, do not authorize overdrafts or overdraft protection, because it can cause you to pay high fees for overdrafts or for the overdraft protection service.

 You might be denied an account, however, if you have a bad check writing history.
-Check verification companies keep track of banks’ experiences with their customers, much as credit reporting agencies do for creditors.
 Most banks will check your check writing history with a check verification company before they will open an account for you.

 Here's what to do if you are denied a bank account because of information provided by a check verification company:

 If you open a checking account, be very careful not to bounce checks.
-A federal law called “Check 21” makes it harder to avoid bouncing checks.
-This law allows banks to process electronic images of checks instead of the paper originals.
-One result is that checks clear much faster than most of us are used to.
-Consumer representatives urge consumers not to write a check unless the funds are already in the account to cover it.
+A federal law called “Check 21” allows banks to process electronic images of checks instead of the paper originals.
+One result is that checks clear much faster than in the past.
+To avoid bouncing checks, don't write a check unless you know the funds are already in the account to cover it.